tanzaki/laravel.blog-guides/getting_started.md

 ### The first form

 To create a form within this template, you will use a *form builder*.
-The primary form builder for Rails is provided by a helper method called `form_for`.
+The primary form builder for Laravel is provided by a helper method called `form_for`.
 To use this method, add this code into `app/views/articles/new.html.erb`: